jckleiner/config/mac-setup-script/macSetup.md

 * `killall -u $USER cfprefsd`

 After that, your preference should take without needing a restart or anything else.
+If preferences are set before opening the newly installed program, then it works fine.
+Also if you restart then the preferences should be updated (didn't test it).

+#### Launch at Login
+This seems to not update the specific app preference file.
+It probably updates a system preferences file somewhere.

+#### System Preferences
+  * See notes
+#### Dock
+  * add icons of newly installed programs to dock
+  * make dock smaller
+  * show open programs under app icon (with a dot)

 #### Itsycal
   1. install
- 2. open it, apple says are you sure -> okay
- 3. give permissions to calendar
   4. configure
     *  `defaults write com.mowglii.ItsycalApp.plist ClockFormat -string "H:mm - EEEE, dd.MMMM"`
     *  `defaults write com.mowglii.ItsycalApp.plist HideIcon -bool true`
     *  `defaults write com.mowglii.ItsycalApp.plist HighlightedDOWs -int 65`
     * TODO launch at login
+  3. open it, apple says are you sure -> okay
+  4. give permissions to calendar

+#### Alfred
+  * Set cmd space, but its not in the preferences?
+  * change theme

-#### Launch at Login
+#### Firefox
-This seems to not update the specific app preference file.
-It probably updates a system preferences file somewhere.
+  * import bookmarks
+  * Set theme

+### Change unused keys Ğ Ş Ç
+  * Ğ -> 7 / {
+  * Ş -> 9 ) ]
+  * Ç -> 8 ( [